Trying to find the Game Center App in your latest iOS version? But it’s nowhere to be found? Well, that’s by design

 So if you are a heavy gamer, you might need to upgrade your iCloud account to one of the larger plans.
 Remember that each iCloud account comes with 5GB of storage at no cost.
 However, your iCloud account is for everything–not just games.

-If you experience challenges in playing games with your friends or getting an invite or play messages back and forth.
-Here are a few tips that might just turn things around.
+If you experience challenges in playing games with your friends, getting an invite, or sending Game Center messages back and forth, here are a few tips that might just turn things around.

 - Tap Settings > Game Center > Your Apple ID